 Don Davis, Forum News Service, Published August 06 2013

-Farm bill plan advancing, but its future unknown
+Farm bill plan advancing, but its future is unknown

-U.S. Rep. Collin Peterson, a Democrat representing western Minnesota, is one of the four negotiating what could be a set of new federal farm policies, which he said could be honed within a week.
+U.S. Rep. Collin Peterson, a Democrat representing western Minnesota, is one of four negotiating what could be a set of new federal farm policies that he said could be honed within a week.

-“All I can do is speculate on what’s going on,” he said Tuesday at Farmfest, an annual southwestern Minnesota gathering of all things agriculture.
+“All I can do is speculate on what’s going on,” he said Tuesday at Farmfest, an annual southwest Minnesota gathering of all things agriculture.

-The question about what will happen with the farm bill, to fund agriculture programs for five years, is unanswerable at this point because of a split among House Republicans.
+The question about what will happen with the farm bill can’t be answered at this point because of a split among House Republicans.

 “This is unchartered territory,” U.S. Rep. Tim Walz, a southern Minnesota Democrat, told hundreds of farmers attending a Farmfest farm bill forum.